 Every year, we have had at least one wave of wetsuit racers.
 The water temperature of the river has been between 76-78 degrees in the past few weeks.
 The water temperature will be announced during the race briefings, and the final race temperature will be announced race morning.

 We are going to be riding the same course in 2015 that we did in 2014.
 This course featured two downtown loops before an out and back over the 14th Street Bridge, which we feel maximizes the race experience for competitors by creating a safe, flat course that optimizes access to some of Washington, DC’s most historic memorials and landmarks.
 We do this in partnership with both local and federal agencies and are mindful of creating a footprint for the race that will lessen the impact of road closures on local residents.
-We are pleased to unveil our new double loop bike course for 2013 which we feel achieves all those objectives.

 Why the need for the double loop bike course?